-Launched in 2020 in collaboration with O2, the Darwin SatCom Lab is the first space in the UK designed for testing driverless car technology.
+Launched in 2020 in collaboration with O2, the Darwin SatCom Lab is the first space in the UK designed for testing self-driving car technology.
 It’s based at the Harwell Science and Innovation Campus in Oxfordshire.

 We have two on-site connected and autonomous vehicles (CAVs) that can be controlled remotely.
 We use these to test and refine our carbon tracking technology, our ability to switch seamlessly between 5G and satellite communications, and more.